Stopping terror attacks is ‘more difficult than ever’, police chief warns

 “The main threat we currently see is from people within this country that are being self-radicalised,” he added.

 “The timelines have been shortened.
-You can go out and buy a kitchen knife in a supermarket and decide ‘this afternoon I’m going to commit an attack at x location’, in the name of whatever ideology, and it’s a terrorist attack.
+You can go out and buy a kitchen knife in a supermarket and decide, ‘This afternoon I’m going to commit an attack at X location’.
+In the name of whatever ideology, and it’s a terrorist attack.

 “Would we see that coming?
 That’s really difficult to detect.
 Our collective challenge is far more difficult than it has ever been.”